benjaminwesson-okta/api/docs/getting_started/design_principles.md

 lt | less than | If the attribute value is less than operator value, there is a match.
 The actual comparison is dependent on the attribute type.
 For `String` attribute types, this is a lexicographical comparison and for `Date` types, it is a chronological comparison. le | less than or equal | If the attribute value is less than or equal to the operator value, there is a match.
 The actual comparison is dependent on the attribute type.
 For `String` attribute types, this is a lexicographical comparison and for `Date` types, it is a chronological comparison.

+Note: Some resources do not support all operators.

 > All `Date` values use the ISO 8601 format `YYYY-MM-DDTHH:mm:ss.SSSZ`

 ### Attribute Operators